inuitcss/getting-started/README.md

     @import "bower_components/inuit-page/base.page";

 This source order is imperative, and underpins the entire inuitcss framework.
+If you use npm instead, replace `bower_components` with `node_modules`.

-## New to Bower?
+## New to Bower / npm?

-If you are new to [Bower](http://bower.io/), but would like to install inuitcss through it, then this is a quick guide to getting up and running:
+If you are new to [Bower](http://bower.io/) or [npm](https://www.npmjs.com/), but would like to install inuitcss through it, then this is a quick guide to getting up and running:

+Install [node.js](http://nodejs.org/) on your system following the website’s instructions.
+This automatically installs `npm` for you.

+If you want to use Bower in addition, follow the next steps.
+Otherwise continue from installing the individual modules of inuit.

 Install Bower globally (`-g`).